larksq/obsidian-llm-summary/README.md

 ## Summary PDFs

-You need to run the `summary_pdf_folder.py` script (find at your plug-in folder).
-To use the summarization feature, first setup your OpenAI API Key for python script, [full instructions from OpenAI](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key):
+You need to run the `summary_pdf_folder.py` script (find it in your plug-in folder).
+To use the summarization feature, first setup your OpenAI API Key for Python script, [full instructions from OpenAI](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key):

 ### Setup API Key